-While San Andres a bit more expensive than the Colombia mainland it’s still decisively cheaper than Europe or the States.
+While San Andres a bit more expensive than the Colombian mainland it’s still decisively cheaper than Europe or the States.
 It can be done on a tight budget if you choose your accommodation and food choices wisely.

 This idyllic island has been a holiday destination for decades meaning that at times it does feel like just that.
 People come to relax on the beach, take snorkelling and boat tours and just to eat and drink.
 Almost all the beaches here have island shack style bars and restaurants so it’s very difficult to find tranquillity sometimes unless you get up to watch the sunrise.
 It’s vibrant and full of movement but definitely not overcrowded.